Prerequisites: Have an amateur radio license with the proper privileges or be with someone who does.

 Every contest has an exchange – a piece of info that is needed.
 Check the contest rules for the exchange.

-For example, ARRL Field Day is what class your station is.
-The station class is the number of radios on the air at a time and the source of power.
-OTVARC typically uses the exchange 4A.
+For example, ARRL Field Day has a few different classes for your station is.
+The station class is the number of radios on the air at a time, and the source of power.
+Then there is the ARRL section that you are in.
+OTVARC typically uses the exchange 4A OR.
+Oregon has its own section; more populous states have multiple sections.

 During the Contest